ouspg/trytls/doc/vulnmeet-presentation.md

 Our main observations were:

-* The same Python code produced different results in different distributions.
+* The same Python code produced different results in different distributions
-  Due to this, we should reach out Python gurus, are we doing something wrong or is running apparently correct Python code in some major distributions actually dangerous.

-* Java stubs had issues we need to investigate and possibly fix before next shootout.
-Due to this, some Java results are not available.
+* Java stubs had issues we need to investigate and possibly fix.

-* We were surprised to see the lack of SNI support in many of the still supported distributions.
-In next study we might investigate SNI support separately to get more directly security related results.
+* We were surprised to see the lack of SNI support in many of the distributions.

 ---